apache/amoro-site/amoro-site/content/community/join-community.md

 - Lead project development and iterations, and steer the overall direction of the project
 - Be voted in by the Amoro PPMC
 ### Responsibilities and privileges
-- Mentor and guide other memberships in the community
+- Mentor and guide other members in the community
 - Ensure continued health of the project, such as code quality and test coverage
 - Make and approve technical design decisions
 - Define milestones and releases